newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/daycare-license.md

 required: true
 issuingAgency: New Jersey Department of Children and Families
 ---
-You must obtain a license prior to operating as a Daycare.
+You must obtain a license with the NJ Department of Children and Families prior to operating as a Daycare.

-The [DCF’s licensing manual](https://www.nj.gov/dcf/providers/licensing/Understanding.Licensing.Packet.pdf) can provide additional information regarding licensing and operation requirements.
+The [DCF’s licensing manual](https://www.nj.gov/dcf/providers/licensing/Understanding.Licensing.Packet.pdf) provides information regarding license and operation requirements.

 ---
 ### Eligibility
-- 6 or more children under your care
+- six or more children under your care
 - Staff must be at least 18 years old

 ### Application Requirements